SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### topologies

+The topology of a network is how its vertices are arranged.
 A tree network may consist of star networks connected {{c1::via a bus network}}, or may be a tree just as a network.
 In a bus, everyone attached recieves the transmission.
-In a bus, only one entity can send at a time
+In a bus, only one entity can send at a time.
-A daisy chain is a topology where devices are linked in a line or ring.
+Sometimes, bus is used to refer any connection between two points, even if it isn't a bus (this definition is nonsense) A daisy chain is a topology where devices are linked in a line or ring.

 <table>